Your app works.

 Scoping call

 We talk through what the app does, how it was built, and what concerns you have.
-You get a written quote within 24 hours.
+You get a written quote within one business day.

 Read-only access